IrishMehta/MachineLearningFromScratch/README.md

 # MachineLearningFromScratch
-This repository is a group of all machine learning/artificial intelligence algorithms I have experimented with
+This repository is a group of all machine learning/artificial intelligence algorithms I have experimented with.
+Each notebook is self-contained with relevant information.

 ## Linear Regression:
 1. Using Python✅